 Auxiliary Storage

-Auxiliary storage, also known as secondary storage or external memory, refers to non-volatile storage devices that are used to store data or information outside of a computer’s primary memory (RAM).
-These storage devices can be either internal, like hard drives or SSDs, or external, such as USB drives and optical discs.
-Auxiliary storage provides a way to save and retrieve data, even when the computer system is turned off.
+Auxiliary storage, also known as secondary storage or external memory, refers to non-volatile storage devices used to hold data outside a computer’s primary memory (RAM).
+Because auxiliary storage keeps its contents when the power is off, it is where files, applications, and operating systems live long-term, unlike primary storage, which is fast but volatile.
+These devices can be internal, like hard drives or SSDs, or external, such as USB drives and optical discs.
+In short, auxiliary storage gives a system a way to save and retrieve data reliably, even between shutdowns.

 Key Takeaways